muzhiBryn/TabManager_Chrome/README.md

   * TabView
     * Filter tabs according to title
     * Switch between grid view and list view
+    * Show the screenshot for the grid view
     * Click to go to a tab
     * Click to close a tab
     * Drag a tab to a project